thelaziestninja/express-app-task/README.md

 Edgecase:1

-What do if both both are on count 0? default rn deletes the closest to letter "a"
-USE CREATED AT AND THE OLDEST AND LEAST USED
+What do we do if count of more than one are equal 0? (default rn deletes the closest to the letter "a") _USE CREATED AT AND THE OLDEST AND LEAST USED_

 Edgecase: 2
 Is there an alternative way of the code so that cleanup runs po nqkuv pereiod ot vreme.